gaberull/CountingCards/README.md

 ### A blackjack Game by Gabe Scott

 ## Documentation TODO:
-- [ ] complete features list below
+- [ ] complete the features list below
-- [ ] complete rules
+- [ ] complete the blackjack rules list below
 - [ ] complete info on counting cards in general
-- [ ] decide on readme header sizes
+- [x] decide on README.md header sizes
 - [ ] **Remove this list and section**
+- [ ] add ability for player to play multiple hands
-- [ ] figure out where to put / remove **Notes:**:
+- [ ] figure out where to put/remove **Notes:**:

     - ***Source files are in ./CountingCards/***   (probably keep this one)
     - dimensions of screenshot images: 91 x 28

 ## Summary

 Who doesn't love a good game of blackjack? ***CountingCards*** helps the player learn blackjack gameplay and basic strategy, provides a fun way to practice keeping the count of the deck, offers advice on adjusting your bet and adjusting strategy based on the count of the deck.
-This game will be a fun way to help the you bring your best game to the casino.
+This game will be a fun way to help the you bring your best game to the casino or a blackjack game with friends.

 ***This game will help the user to win money at the casino, or at the very least, limit their losses***